Trehinos/any_of/README.md

-# AnyOf : a Versatile Algebraic Type for Rust
+# AnyOf : a versatile type for Rust

-This project implements a flexible and expressive algebraic type, `AnyOf`, along with complementary structures, to enhance Rust's type system for modeling data and state transitions.
+This project implements a flexible and expressive algebraic type : `AnyOf`.

-It provides an advanced sum and product types, `AnyOf` which enables clear, safe, and concise representations of data combinations in functional and type-driven programming.
+`AnyOf` is an advanced sum and product types, which enables clear, safe, and concise representations of data combinations in functional and type-driven programming.

 ## Overview